 • disability retirement benefits.

-For FERS retirees with a mixed CSRS/FERS annuity, the COLA on the CSRS portion is paid at the CSRS rate and the COLA on the FERS portion is set at the FERS rate.
+For FERS retirees with a mixed CSRS/FERS annuity, the COLA on the CSRS portion is governed by CSRS policies and the COLA on the FERS portion is governed by FERS policies.

 Back to Top